Searching for Heaven

-"Searching for Heaven" is the third and final single from Pauline Murray and The Invisible Girls, released in April 1981 on Illusive Records.
+"Searching for Heaven" is the third and final single by Pauline Murray and the Invisible Girls, released in April 1981 by Illusive Records.
 It was produced by Martin Hannett.

-The title track featured both band-member Wayne Hussey and guest musician Bernard Sumner on guitars, as Vini Reilly, who had played on the album, had left to form The Durutti Column.
+The title track featured both band-member Wayne Hussey and guest musician Bernard Sumner on guitars, as Vini Reilly, who had played on the album, had left to concentrate on the Durutti Column.